-Quantum Dice is an award-winning, fast growing quantum technology startup backed by world leading innovation from
+Quantum Dice is an award-winning, fast growing quantum technology startup backed by world leading innovation from the University of Oxford.

 Providing random number generation (QRNGs) which generate unbiased, true random numbers.
 RNGs are essential components of modern communication technologies which generate cryptographically secure keys in a wide range of commercial settings.